1

 • Working in confined spaces (bending and crawling).

-• Hazards include moving machinery, exposure to chemicals, such as inks and solvents, paper dust and excessive noise.
+• Hazards include moving machinery, exposure to chemicals such as inks and solvents, paper dust, and excessive noise.

-• Work requires employee to wear uniforms.
+• Work requires the employee to wear uniforms.

 Education:High School/GED.Employment Type: OTHER